-We've simplified things with our download speed calculator, which will show you the actual time to download different file types.
+So to try and make things clearer, we've simplified things with our download speed calculator, which will show you the actual time it takes to download different file types.

-Keep in mind when you read the table that actual speed isn't always as fast as advertised speeds, and there are many additional factors that affect speed.
-Therefore, these times are only a guideline and may take a bit longer — or, if you're lucky, be a bit shorter.
+Keep in mind that actual speed isn't always as fast as advertised speeds, and there are many additional factors that affect speed.
+Therefore, there may be some variation in these numbers.

 Download speed calculator